prowave/chargify-webhook-java/README.md

 ## Quick Start

-To use this `chargify-webhook-java` project, use clone and build this repository, or use Maven.
+To use this `chargify-webhook-java` project.
+Clone and build this repository, or use Maven.

 ### Releases

 Stable releases will be published to the central maven repository.

 	<dependency>
-		<groupId>com.prowave</groupId>
+		<groupId>com.prowaveconsulting</groupId>
 		<artifactId>chargify-webhook-java</artifactId>
 		<version>1.0.0</version>
 	</dependency>